Online sports betting is coming to Maryland. This page will be updated with the latest promos and sportsbooks as soon as MD sports betting is live.

 Biggest futures betting mistakes to avoid

-Because they are easy to understand, futures bets are very attractive to beginner bettors.
+Because they are easy to understand, future bets are very attractive to beginner bettors.
 But that’s the exact reason why many people make mistakes when betting on futures.
 If you wish to increase your chances of winning this type of bet, here are some rookie mistakes to avoid:

 - Overreacting on current form: The season is long, and it’s normal for players and teams to have ups and downs.
 The important thing is not to overreact to these trends, as they are likely not going to last for long.
 If a player starts playing well over several games, his chances for winning the MVP might increase, but that doesn’t mean he would continue performing on the same level for the rest of the season and win the trophy.